profplump/MacOS/PhotosSnapshot/Readme.md

 `/Volumes/BackupDisk/Snapshots`

 --base
 : An existing snapshot path, relative to `<parent>`.
-Required for append or incremental operations.
+Required for append, incremental, and verify operations.
 Use the keyword `RECENT` to select the most recent snapshot in `<parent>`

 `-b 2023-01-11_12-13-14`